ibm-cloud-docs/watson-assistant/hap-filter.md

 You can use the hate, abuse, and profanity (HAP) filter to maintain an inclusive environment.
 This feature filters content to provide a positive online atmosphere and a safe community for your customers.

+By enabling HAP detection, you can create a more consistent and reliable user experience that safeguards against the rare instances where HAP content might be generated.

 ## Enabling the HAP filter
 {: #hap-filter-enable}